pandeysubash404/code-snippets/README.md

 # Programming Language Code Snippets

-Welcome to **Programming Language Code Snippets**, your go-to repository for concise code examples across various programming languages.
+Welcome to **Programming Language Code Snippets**, go-to repository for concise code examples across various programming languages.
 Whether you're a beginner or an experienced developer, this collection provides helpful, categorized snippets to guide you through the development process.

 ### Categories

-* **Happy Case**: Working code that behaves exactly as expected.
-These examples showcase successful implementations and help you understand best practices.
+**Functional Case Snippets**: Code that works as intended and produces the correct output.
-* **Sad Case**: Code that runs but produces incorrect or unexpected outcomes.
-Learn how to identify and fix logical errors or subtle issues in your code.
+**Error Handling Case Snippets**: Code that handles unexpected or incorrect behavior gracefully.
-* **Bad Case**: Examples of code that fails to run due to syntax or runtime errors.
-Understand what causes crashes and how to avoid them.
+**Logical Error Case Snippets**: Code that contains errors or crashes due to incorrect logic or runtime issues.

 ### Structure

 Each programming language has its own folder that includes a Markdown file containing:

-* Code snippets for Happy, Sad, and Bad cases
+* Code snippets for Functional, Error Handling, and Logical error cases
 * Clear explanations of how the code works (or doesn’t)
 * Tips and insights for improving and debugging code